thachnuida/simple-chat-app-angularjs-firebase/README.md

+# Simple chat app by AngularJS and Firebase

+# To do

+- Testing

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.